Nurdan0307/nobel_award_analysis/README.md

 - Matplotlib
 - Seaborn
 - Jupyter Notebook
--

 ## 🔗 Contact
 If you have any questions or would like to discuss this project, feel free to contact me through the following channels:
-Email: nurdankurt96@gmail.com
+- Email: nurdankurt96@gmail.com
-LinkedIn: nurdan-kurt
+- LinkedIn: linkedin.com/nurdan-kurt
-GitHub: Nurdan0307
+- GitHub: github.com/Nurdan0307

 🤝 Thank you for visiting this repository!